 As of May 2022, the U.S. State Department’s travel advisory to Burkina Faso is at Level 4: Do Not Travel due to terrorism, crime, and kidnapping.

 11. Labor Policies and Practices

 Public servants are also entitled to engage in bargaining.
-In recent months, a series of public sector unions have gone on strike to demand better living and working conditions.
+In recent years, a series of public sector unions have gone on strike to demand better living and working conditions.
 However, increasing labor demands across multiple ministries have begun to put stress on an already strained public finance system, and have affected the tax collection processes.
-Although President Kabore has announced the intention to present a global labor deal (as opposed to the piecemeal settlement of strikes in different sectors that has been the case until now), it is not clear that any progress is being made on this front.
-The Minister of Public Service has decided to put a new salary scale for more justice and fairness in the remuneration of civil servants.
+Although President Kabore has announced the intention to present a comprehensive labor deal (as opposed to the piecemeal settlement of strikes in different sectors that has been the case until now), it is not clear that any progress is being made on this front.
+The Minister of Public Service has decided to establish for civil servants.

 It is the GoBF’s policy to increase employment opportunities for Burkinabe workers.
 Therefore, in professions where there are too many registered and unemployed Burkinabe, a job-seeker card will not be issued to non-nationals.
 When non-nationals are hired, the Director of Labor authorizes their employment contract.
 According to the 1967 decree, statements must be made to the Regional Inspector of Work and Social Rules before the start-up of any new enterprise.